stat6250-s17/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 5]
 - Question (ilankham−stat6250): How similar to Weekly Quiz problems will final exam problems be?
 In other words, if I want to best prepare for the final exam throughout the course, should I primarily focus on thoroughly understanding weekly quiz problems?
 - Answer (ilankham−stat6250): The best way to prepare for the Final Exam is to work through every assigned Weekly Quiz Problem and to develop an understanding of all concepts involved to the point that the problems can be thoroughly answered without consulting reference materials.
+- Question (yyan11−stat6250): The Final Exam will tentatively consist of 65 multiple-choice, with a time limit of 110 minutes, if I can not finish the final exam, can I pass?

 [Course Structure Quiz, Problem 6]
 - Question (ilankham−stat6250): Is the ability to earn five total achievements at all related to the common employee rating scale of 0-5, with 5 being the highest possible level of performance?